shunxing/interview-lillydoo/README.md

 This project is a task that Lillydoo is asking for the technical interview.

+# RUN THE APP
+Install via `yarn` then serve the frontend build with `yarn serve` and start the data server `yarn server`

 # Description
 The user is landing on the trial packs page of Lillydoo.
 The user can select one trial pack.
 The options are differing from the size the user can choose and what the package is including.